MateoTomaszeuski/database-final-project/Readme.md

 }
 ```

 From there, we are now able to run a day on the sim.
-It starts on the 19th of November of this year, and increments to the next day automatically (assuming you aren't capping it).
+It starts on the 19th of November of this year, and increments to the next day automatically (assuming the total still hasn't been reached).
 For each day, it performs the following steps:
   - Generates new players
     - Generates 1-5 new players (a pseudo-normal distribution around 3) with a random name
     - Assigns them a subscription and their payment length